NaClSSS/NVB/documents/manual.md

             .on('click', e => {{
                 //Component II: Transfer the frontend click event
                 //to the backend for processing.
-                //r[0]: the id list of views that need to be redrawed.
+                //r[0]: the id list of views that need to be redrawn.
                 //r[1]: the id list of views that need to be highlighted.
                 ... // get clicked element id first d3.json('click/{idx}?value=click_id', r => {{